Haward-A/Jenkins-Minikube/README.md

 # Access your application using Ingress resource
 1. To deploy the Ingress manifest file, make sure you enable/install the Ingress controller is your cluster
-   - Make sure the minikube ip address is mapped in your machine `hosts` file with any name of your choice
+   - Make sure the minikube ip address is mapped in your machine `hosts` file with any name of your choice (I chose *minikube.local*)
+     - To get the ip address of your minikube host: `minikube ip`
    - If your are in Minikube: `minikube addons list` and `minikube addons enable ingress` to enable it if it shows *disabled*.

    ```table